 SELECT with Group

 SELECT R.A, COUNT(*) FROM R GROUP BY R.A

+SELECT R.A, COUNT(*) FROM R WHERE (R.B = 10) AND (R.D = ’Kunz’) GROUP BY R.A

 GROUP BY only has to be supported if there is only one table in the FROM clause.
 In this case there will be exactly be one grouping attribute.
 The two aggregate functions you need to supported are COUNT(*) and SUM(attribute).